torvalds/linux/Documentation/admin-guide/media/ivtv.rst

       an application that can handle MPEG input such as mplayer, xine, MythTV, etc.

-The primary goal of the IVTV project is to provide a "clean room" Linux Open Source driver implementation for video capture cards based on the iCompression iTVC15 or Conexant CX23415/CX23416 MPEG Codec.
+The primary goal of the IVTV project is to provide a "clean room" GNU/Linux Open Source driver implementation for video capture cards based on the iCompression iTVC15 or Conexant CX23415/CX23416 MPEG Codec.